The picturesque French Alpine town of Morzine might be best known as a ski destination it’s just as much fun to visit Morzine in summer.

-Morzine’s neighour, Les Gets, punches above its weight during the summer months.
-We regularly spend a couple of days a week here enjoying a change of scenery and making the most of the artistic focus which was central to the town’s 2016 summer programme.
-“Hallelujah!”
-I cried as I read the jam-packed family friendly programme of affordable workshops including Pottery at the Farm (for adults and kids), a children only morning on the farm (learning about goats), Yoga hikes, chocolate-making, concerts and woodworking.
+Morzine’s neighbour, Les Gets, punches above its weight during the summer months.
+We regularly spend a couple of days a week here enjoying a change of scenery and making the most of the artistic focus.

-My new favourite place in the world is now Poterie Artisanale des Gets where I learnt how to use the wheel to make simple bowls.
+My new favourite place in the world is now Poterie Artisanale des Gets where I learned how to use the wheel to make simple bowls.
 While I was spinning the wheel, my daughter Maya was in a class with lots of other children crafting objects by hand and learning the basics in moulding and design.
-I actually get a bit sad looking at their website now and knowing that I will not be able to visit again till next year!
 Anouk and Nathalie who own the farm are brilliant and patient teachers who are lucky enough to own a little piece of paradise that they want to share with the world.

 Another favourite Les Gets activity was the Yoga Hike that Maya and I signed up for with Barbara Porret.
 Barbara met us at the bottom of Mont Chéry télécabine where we ascended the mountain.
 Once at the top we practiced several yoga poses, hiked, breathed and posed.
-We then hiked, gazed, breathed and hiked and posed some more.
-All the while being amazed by the stunning view of Mont Blanc.
+We then hiked, gazed, breathed and hiked and posed some more with stunning views of Mont Blanc in the background.

 Despite my love of her big sister Morzine, Les Gets has a special place in my heart.
 I love this place more and more, not least because of its annual wacky mechanical music festival where avant-garde inventors mesh with old school accordion players.
-The children were delighted by all the musicians who line the street coming from far and wide to play and sing with passion while showcasing their wonderful antique or re-invented mechanical instruments.
+The children were delighted by the many musicians who lined the street, playing their mechanical and antique musical instruments and singing.

 7. Chill Out at Lac de Mines d’Or

-Along with hiking this is the most popular of Alpine summer activities and Morzine and Les Gets have definitely captured the market.
+Along with hiking, mountain biking is the most popular of Alpine summer activity.
+Morzine and Les Gets have definitely captured the market for adrenaline junkies.
 VTT, or Downhill Mountain Biking, gives a similar rush as skiing does in winter.
 Maybe it is the contrast of zooming down the mountain teamed with long lazy rides on the chairlift and hearty lunches in mountain cafes which appeals so widely.